Chinese Taipei at the 2018 Asian Games

-Chinese Taipei competed at the 2018 Asian Games in Jakarta and Palembang, Indonesia, from 18 August to 2 September 2018.
+Chinese Taipei, representing the Republic of China (Taiwan), competed at the 2018 Asian Games in Jakarta and Palembang, Indonesia, from 18 August to 2 September 2018.
 At the last Games in Incheon, the country bagged a total 51 medals, including 10 gold, 18 silver, and 23 bronze.
 This time, Chinese Taipei is set to send a 738-strong team to compete in 36 of 40 sporting events, including 588 athletes.

 Competitors

 The following is a list of the number of competitors representing Chinese Taipei that will participate at the Games: